swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 str.contains(/.+\u{301}/)      // false - `.+` matches each character
 ```

 Alternatively, we can drop down to use Unicode scalar semantics if we want to match specific Unicode sequences.
-For example, these regexes matches an `"e"` followed by any modifier with the specified parameters:
+For example, these regexes match an `"e"` followed by any modifier with the specified parameters:

 ```swift
 str.contains(/e[\u{300}-\u{314}]/.matchingSemantics(.unicodeScalar))